AhmedEssam78/Vegan_Store_Website/README.md

-This project is mainly representing a vegan simple website for shopping.
+This project is mainly representing a simple website for vegan-shopping.
 It's written in HTML & CSS